 If you paddle different disciplines try to have a section for each one, and if you are thinking about getting into coaching, it’s a good idea to have a separate section for that too.

 You need to get into your boat lots!
 Practice your basic skills on flat-water to make sure that when you get onto moderate water your fundamental strokes are all intuitive, make sure you practice on both sides, and put as much variety as you can into your drills.
+If you are short of time it may be worth considering adding extra training days to our 4 star training course.
+We can also arrange training and assessment for the BC 3 Star sea kayak award and also the Coastal Navigation & Tidal Planning (CNTP) certificate.
+Both are requirements for 4 star.
+Custom dates can be arranged.
+Email us.

 Get someone to observe you and give you feedback, if that proves difficult set up a video camera on a tripod and self analyse your techniques.